Japan gets no bids in feed wheat, barley tender

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Japan buys a small portion of feed wheat and barley via a simultaneous buy and sell (SBS) auction, in which end-users and importers specify the origin, price and quantity of grain, allowing millers to meet their varied needs for the feed grain.
-(Reporting by Yuka Obayashi; Editing by Anand Basu)
+Japan buys a small portion of feed wheat and barley via so-called SBS auctions, in which end-users and importers specify the origin, price and quantity of grain, allowing millers to meet their varied needs for the feed grain.
+(Reporting by James Topham; Editing by Richard Pullin)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)